seadowg/cv/cv.md

 ##### Postfacto

-Internal tool for helping teams run agile retrospective with remote members.
+Internal tool for helping teams run agile retrospectives with remote members.

 * Source and lead teams from within Pivotal to build new features for React/Rails web app
 * Coordinated moving from a hosted product to a self installed/on premise one